Fighting Unconscious Bias in Executive Research

 The belief that we are not biased, prejudiced, or discriminatory or that we can 'de-bias' ourselves is impossible.
 As long as we are human, we're hardwired with biases--both conscious and unconscious.

 Jane Mathews, author and trainer in Unconscious Bias, shares her thoughts on the biases and brain behavior—whether we are cognizant of it or not—that affect our everyday decisions.
-Ahead of the AESC Executive Research Forum in Sydney on 4 December, here she explores the different types of biases, the fundamental toolkit researchers need to check their own bias, and more to look forward to at the Forum.
+She recently different types of biases, the fundamental toolkit researchers need to check their own bias, and more at an AESC Executive Research Forum.

 We as human beings are hardwired with biases—hardwired to protect ourselves.
 Therefore, it is difficult to pull yourself out of your instinctive self.
 For example, when you sense danger your natural reaction is to flinch.
 You cannot teach someone not to flinch (instinct).
 The case is the same for bias.
 However, a practical toolkit can be used to address the biases and how you can approach things thereafter.
 This can include "justifying your own story," or working with others in creating a decision template, or "blinding," or blacking out names and certain details off of CVs and abiding by a specific selection criterion.